bitrise-io/devcenter/_articles/en/getting-started/signing-up-to-bitrise.md

   and of course you won't have to authorize your Git account when adding repositories hosted by these providers again. "
 last_modified_at:
-description:
-  "You can authenticate yourself with your GitHub, Bitbucket or GitLab user against Bitrise.
-It brings some practical benefits, like logging in with one click and of course you won't have to authorize your Git account when adding repositories hosted by these providers again. "
 menu:
   getting-started-main:
     weight: 5
+---

----You can authenticate yourself with your GitHub, Bitbucket or GitLab user against Bitrise.
-It brings some practical benefits, like logging in with one click and of course you won't have to authorize your Git account when adding repositories hosted by these providers again.
-You can of course sign up to Bitrise using your email address as well, and log in through your user credentials.
+You can authenticate yourself with your GitHub, Bitbucket or GitLab user against Bitrise.
+It brings some practical benefits, like logging in with one click and you won't have to authorize your Git account when adding repositories hosted by these providers again.

+You can sign up to Bitrise using your email address as well, and log in through your user credentials.

 {% include message_box.html type="warning" title="Signing up with an email" content="Please note that if you want to sign up for Bitrise with an email address, the address cannot contain the character **+**."%}